Towards a less spherical cow: Species differences dilute the stabilizing effect of higher-order interactions: Abstract

 \section{Abstract}

-Ecological communities intrigue researchers seeking to explain the emergence of biodiversity observed in nature.
-This raises a fundamental question: What sustains the stability and coexistence of species within these ecosystems?
-Traditional ecological models have largely been based on the assumption that species primarily engage in pairwise interactions.
-However, interactions in ecological systems may involve groups of three or more individuals --i.e. higher-order interactions.
-As a result, the question of how the combined effects of pairwise and higher-order interactions shape the stability of large ecological communities remains unresolved.

-This work addresses this gap by analyzing a model of competitive communities that incorporates both pairwise and higher-order interactions.
-Using analytical techniques and numerical simulations, we find that higher-order interactions alone are not always sufficient to foster and maintain coexistence.
-When species are identical (i.e., have the same physiological rates), even a small proportion of higher-order interactions can stabilize their dynamics.
-However, when more realistic factors—such as varied birth and death rates or complex interaction structures—are introduced, a finite fraction of higher-order interactions may not be sufficient to achieve stable coexistence.
-Our findings challenge the role of higher-order interactions as a universal stabilizing mechanism in ecological communities and open new avenues for research into the interplay of different factors that underpin biodiversity and ecosystem stability.
+Ecological models traditionally explain stability and coexistence through pairwise interactions among species.
+However, interactions can also involve groups of three or more species---higher-order interactions---which recent theory suggests can stabilize communities.
+Yet, the conditions under which higher-order interactions are sufficient to stabilize coexistence in communities where pairwise and higher-order interactions occur simultaneously remain unknown.
+This work addresses this gap by analyzing a model of competitive communities that incorporates a proportion of pairwise and higher-order interactions.
+Using empirical data, numerical simulations, and analytical methods, we show that higher-order interactions alone cannot guarantee coexistence.
+We find that, while a small fraction of higher-order interactions can stabilize dynamics in communities of identical species, this effect weakens under more realistic conditions---such as variability in birth and mortality rates or explicit interaction structures.
+Our results challenge the prevailing view of higher-order interactions as a universal stabilizing mechanism, providing quantitative evidence of the joint importance of both pairwise and higher-order interactions, together with network structure and species parameters, for understanding ecological stability.